-Johnson, Emma White Ja JaEmma White, the daughter of former slaves, was born in Kentucky.
-She was educated and was one of the hundreds of African Americans who migrated to Liberia after the American Civil War.
-White was not successful with her venture in the West African coastal trade, she lost all of her money, and in 1875 moved to Opobo (today southern Nigeria).
-Opobo had been established in 1870 by Jubo Jubogha, a former Igbo slave who rose in status and became King of Opobo.
+Johnson, Emma White JajaEmma White, the daughter of former enslaved parents, was born in Kentucky.
+An educated woman, she was one of the hundreds of African Americans who migrated to Liberia after the American Civil War.
+White was not successful with her venture in the West African coastal trade, losing all of her money, and in 1875 she moved to Opobo (today southern Nigeria).
+Opobo had been established in 1870 by Jubo Jubogha, a former Igbo enslaved man who rose in status and became King of Opobo.
 He traded in oil palm with Europe.

-For more see King Jaja of the Niger Delta by S. J. S. Cookey; see "Miss Emma [Jackson]..." in the Cleveland Gazette, 04/11/1885, p.
-2; A History of the Igbo People by E. A. Isichei; British Parliamentary Papers, Africa.
+For more see King Jaja of the Niger Delta, by S. J. S. Cookey; "Miss Emma [Jackson]..." in the Cleveland Gazette, 4/11/1885, p.
+2; A History of the Igbo People, by E. A. Isichei; British Parliamentary Papers, Africa.
 No. 2 (1888).
 Command Papers: Accounts and Papers, [c.
 5365], v.
-74.149, 19th Century House of Commons Sessional Papers; "The Cannibals of the Opobo," Courier and Middlesex Counties Courier Gazette, 05/11/1889, p.
+74.149, 19th Century House of Commons Sessional Papers; "The Cannibals of the Opobo," Courier and Middlesex Counties Courier Gazette, 5/11/1889, p.
 2; and British Parliamentary Papers, Africa No. 7 (1888), Reports of the Slave Trade on the East Coast of Africa, 1887-88, Command Papers: Accounts and Papers, [c.
 5578], v.
 74.1,.
 19th Century House of Commons Sessional Papers.